mrkwapo/NewsConsoleApp/README.md

 # NewsConsoleApp

 This ASP.Net Console Application uses Google News API to retrieve business news.
+This featured will be integrated in my Full-Stack [StockTracker MVC](https://github.com/mrkwapo/StockTracker "StockTracker").

  Language & Technologies used:
  * C#